MrZylr/MineScape-Addons-Client/README.md

 ## Setup

-1. Download the latest portable launcher `.exe` from the GitHub releases page.
+1. Download the latest launcher `.exe` from the GitHub releases page.
 2. Run the launcher.("Windows protected your PC" may pop-up as this isnt downloaded frequently and is unsigned.
 Click "More Info" then "Run Anyway")
+3. Proceed through the installation steps
-3. Click **Sign in** and complete Microsoft/Minecraft authentication in your browser.
+4. Click **Sign in** and complete Microsoft/Minecraft authentication in your browser.
-4. Click **Prepare Client**.
+5. Click **Prepare Client**.
 The launcher will download Minecraft runtime files, Fabric files, MineScape config data(from https://github.com/MrZylr/MineScape-Addons-Resource-Pack), and the required mods.

    (This may take a while)
 6. Click **Play** when the launcher says the client is ready.